 You can run Qodana with the configured quality gate locally using available Docker images:

-<source-directory> specifies the full local path to the project source code, and the
+<source-directory> is the full local path to the project source code, and the

 --fail-threshold <number> option configures the quality gate.